orchidsoftware/orchid.software/docs/en/docs/quickstart-new.md

 Route::screen('task', TaskScreen::class)->name('platform.task');
 ```

-After we have registered a new route, you can go to the browser at `/admin/task`,
+Now that we have registered a new route for our screen, we can visit the screen in the browser by navigating to the corresponding URL.
+In this case, since we registered the route as `/admin/task`, we can visit the screen by going to `http://your-app.test/admin/task` in the browser.

-to look at the empty screen, fill it with the elements.
+When you visit the screen for the first time, it will likely be empty, as we have not yet defined any content or layout for the page.
+To fill the screen with elements, we will need to define the data and events for the screen, and use them to render the content of the page.

-Add a name and description:
+To add a name and description to our screen, we will need to update the `name` and `description` methods as follows:

 ```php
 /**